HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **less-than-or-equal operator** Written as "<=".
 Takes two operands and returns true if the left-hand operand is less than or equal compared to the right-hand operand.
 **library type** Type defined by the C++ Standard Library.
 **list initialization** Initialization of an object by the use of a braced-init-list.
+**literal** Constant value included directly in the code.
+Can be of various tyes such as, a number like 42, a string like "Hello World", a character like 'c'.
 M
 -
 **main** Function called by the system when starting to execute a C++ program.